 The fee includes comprehensive delegate notes, a glossary of terms, samples, lunches, one evening meal and coffees.

 Both technical and marketing persons will benefit from attending this course.
 As they are likely to be involved with producers, suppliers, converters and retailers within the industry.

 This Training Course is organised by EDANA.
-The association is sponsor of INDEX, the world’s largest nonwovens exhibition.
-EDANA has over 240 member companies in 36 countries.
+The association organises INDEX™, the world’s largest nonwovens exhibition.
+EDANA has over 270 member companies in 36 countries.

 The course language is English.
 The tutor will speak clearly and make extensive use of visual aids, videos and samples.
 Active participation is encouraged from all delegates.

 Delegates completing the course will receive a certificate.

 Each course is limited to around 24 delegates.

 Avenue Herrmann Debroux 46

 EDANA has reserved a number of single rooms at the NH Collection City Centre at a special rate about of € 170 per night, including breakfast.
 In order to receive this special rate, an hotel booking form will be provided to you once we have received your registration for the training course.